 If you’re trying to lose weight, then knowing exactly how many calories you’ve burned may not be important.
 What matters is whether you’re losing fat or gaining muscle mass.

-If you’re sitting around all day, watching TV, playing video games, or doing nothing productive, then you’re burning almost no calories.
+You burn almost no calories if you’re sitting around all day, watching TV, playing video games, or doing nothing productive.

 For example, an hour of moderate-intensity cardio burns about 200 calories.

 So, if you spend two hours per week working out, you’ll burn approximately 400 extra calories each week.

 Muscle tissue requires energy to maintain itself.
 When you build muscle mass, you increase the amount of energy your body uses at rest.